rjankie/qafedev.github.io/11_AdvancedWebApplicationTopics.md

 * application level: setting the properties in the application-context mapping file.

-* global level: setting the properties on applications configuration tag 'QAFE.xml.validation'
+* global level: setting the properties on applications configuration tag `qafe.xml.validation`

 * property : when reading the context file the global property will be used where all other mapping files will use the application configured property.